Buying Property in Dubai

-If investing, expats will ultimately be renting the accommodation; thus it's necessary to do some research and find out what kind of property has the highest rental yield.
+If investing, expats will ultimately be renting out the accommodation; thus it's necessary to do some research and find out what kind of property has the highest rental yield.
 For example, one-bedroom apartments have higher yields than large villas; thus even though the luxurious lure of owning a villa in Dubai is tempting, it is a better business decision to purchase an apartment.

-Help with house-hunting
+Help with house-hunting in Dubai

 It is best to purchase property in Dubai from a developer, or to enlist the services of a real estate agent.
 It is important to do background checks and confirm the reputation of both entities, though most operate with a high level of integrity.

 If purchasing from a developer, chances are the new home may not even be built yet.
 Thus, expats interested in these endeavours should take care to visit presentation centres and show homes to get an idea of what to expect.

 In most cases, whether dealing with a developer or a real estate agent, a fee of between two and five percent of the selling price is expected to be paid out in addition to the property price.

 It is also advised to hire an attorney to aid with the purchasing process, though this is not a formal requirement in Dubai.